Strawberry Creek Restoration Program

 Intern Loulou Ziegler (she/her), fall 2023 to present

 Hi!
 My name is Loulou (she/her).
-I’m a sophomore studying Conservation and Resource Studies.
-My favorite native plant is the Coast Live Oak, its scraggly yet sturdy limbs are great to climb.
-I get excited about growing and cooking good food for my friends, making art and music, and the forests of Northern California.
-Strawberry Creek has been a magical place for me since I was a little kid growing up in Berkeley—a quiet haven of water skeeters and edible blackberries—and my appreciation for all it has to offer our community has only grown since I’ve started as an intern for SCRP.
+I’m a senior with majors in Geography & Conservation and Resource Studies.
+My favorite native plant is the Coast Live Oak, for its scraggly yet sturdy limbs, which are great to climb.
+I love cooking good food, making art and music, and hiking the diverse landscapes of California.
+Strawberry Creek has been an important place for me since I was young, growing up in Berkeley, and working with SCRP has only helped to grow my appreciation for all it has to offer our community, and what we may have to offer it in return.